-- A) Upon the conclusion of the eight-year review, the institution shall provide to the Board a summary report that contains, at a minimum, the following: - i) Description and assessment of any major changes in the program, including changes in the discipline or field, student demand, societal needs, institutional context for offering the degree, and other elements appropriate to the discipline; - ii) Major findings and recommendations, including evidence of student learning outcomes and identification of opportunities for program improvement; - iii) Actions taken since the last review, including instructional resources and practices, and curricular changes; and - iv) Actions to be taken as a result of this review, including changes in instructional resources and practices, curriculum and assessment of student learning. - B) The institution shall determine the status of the program.
-A program may be in one of three categories: in good standing; flagged for review; or under temporary suspension. - 3) Community Colleges Community colleges may be deemed compliant with the eight-year program review cycle by participating in a comparable review required by the Illinois Community College Board.
-This will not abrogate the Board of Higher Education's authority to request reviews of community college programs. - c) Units of instruction that have been reviewed as part of an eight-year review process and are not considered to be in good standing will be reviewed annually beginning December 23, 2008.
+- A) Upon the conclusion of the eight-year review, the institution shall provide to the Board a summary report that contains, at a minimum, the following: - Description and assessment of any major changes in the program, including changes in the discipline or field, student demand, societal needs, institutional context for offering the degree, and other elements appropriate to the discipline; - ii) Major findings and recommendations, including evidence of student learning outcomes and identification of opportunities for program improvement; - iii) Actions taken since the last review, including instructional resources and practices, and curricular changes; and - iv) Actions to be taken as a result of this review, including changes in instructional resources and practices, curriculum and assessment of student learning. - B) The institution shall determine the status of the program.
+A program may be in one of three categories: in good standing; flagged for review; or under temporary suspension. - 3) Community Colleges of Higher Education's authority to request reviews of community college programs.